Foodie Weekend in Nashville, TN

 Table of Contents

 In the fall of 2018, Southwest Airlines expanded its flight offerings to include inexpensive travel between Atlanta and Nashville.
-For only $49 each way (less than $100 roundtrip plus tax), we were able to get a direct flight.
+For only $49 each way (less than $100 roundtrip plus tax), I was able to get a direct flight.
 The flight is just at an hour, so heading there you basically feel like you got beamed directly to Nashville (with the time change you basically arrive at the same time you took off).

-Driving from Atlanta to Nashville is also another option, and one that we have used on previous trips.
+Driving from Atlanta to Nashville is also another option, and one that I have used on previous trips.
 The driving time is only about 3 and a half hours total.
 Plus, you have your car to use while you are in town and things in Nashville can be pretty spaced out depending on your interests.
 However, many hotels charge a nightly fee for parking.
 And there is always the price of gas to consider.
-Or, if you are anything like us, you may end up using a ride share app or public transportation during parts of the trip if your plans involve drinking.
+Or, if you are anything like me, you may end up using a ride share app or public transportation during parts of the trip if your plans involve drinking.

 There are pros and cons to both flying and driving to Nashville, and I would recommend weighing both options if you are within a reasonable driving distance to Nashville.
 If flying is your only reasonable option, check out Southwest or Skyscanner for inexpensive flight options.

 Since it was such a last minute trip, many of the hotels were already booked for our travel dates.
-Luckily, we found a room at a neat boutique hotel in the Gulch area of Nashville,
+Luckily, I found a room at a neat boutique hotel in the Gulch area of Nashville,

 The 404 Hotel.